sait-wbdv/fall-2021/src/assignments/cpnt265/achievements.md

 ---

 ## Project Achievements
-Points will be awarded for documentation of your final project prior to the Final Presentations.
+Points will be awarded for prep and documentation of your final project prior to the Final Presentations.

 ### Documentation
 1. Project Proposal: **10 points**